krischer/LASIF/doc/cli.rst

     of the project.

-In the following all subcommands will be documented in detail.
+In the following all subcommands are documented in detail.
 The commands are grouped by functionality.

 .. include_lasif_cli_commands::